jed-harwood/SGM/README.md

 ## Main Functions

-`GAR1_gf`: run a goodness of fit test to determine if GAR(1) is appropriate.
+`GAR1_gf`: calculate a goodness-of-fit measure to determine if `GAR(1)` is an appropriate model for the data.
 Valid for n >= p.
-Return a value between 0 and 1.
-If the returned value is close to 1, then it means that the GAR(1) model is a good fit to the data.
+Return a value between $0$ and $1$.
+If the returned value is close to $1$, then it means that the `GAR(1)` model is a good fit to the data.

-`GAR1_fit`: learn a GAR(1) SGM for a given set of tuning parameters, using a 3 step estimation procedure based on a penalized MLE.
+`GAR1_fit`: fit a `GAR(1)` model for a given set of tuning parameters, using a 3-step estimation procedure based on the penalized MLE.
-* Step 1: given an initial estimate (`S`) for the covariance matrix (e.g., by the sample covariance matrix) and an initial estimate for `theta0`, uses an ADMM algorithm to estimate the (normalized) graph Laplacian.
-The initial estimate for `theta0` is the reciprocal of the largest eigenvalue of `S`, squared.
+* Step 1: given an initial estimate `S` for the covariance matrix (e.g., the sample covariance matrix) and an initial estimate for `theta0` (the reciprocal of the largest eigenvalue of `S`, squared.), use an ADMM algorithm to estimate the (normalized) graph Laplacian of the latent graph.
-* Step 2: given the zero-pattern in the Laplacian from Step 1, uses an ADMM algorithm to refit the non-zero elements of the (normalized) graph Laplacian.
+* Step 2: given the zero-pattern in the estimated (normalized) graph Laplacian obtained from Step 1, use an ADMM algorithm to refit the non-zero elements of the (normalized) graph Laplacian.
 * Step 3:
-    * a. given the (normalized) graph Laplacian from Step 2, uses an ADMM algorithm to estimate the normalized degree vector `v0`.
+    * a. given the (normalized) graph Laplacian from Step 2, use an ADMM algorithm to estimate the normalized degree vector `v0`.
-    * b. given `v0` and the zero-pattern from Step 1, uses an ADMM algorithm to simultaneously re-estimate `theta0` and the (normalized) graph Laplacian.
+    * b. given `v0` and the zero-pattern from Step 1, use an ADMM algorithm to simultaneously re-estimate `theta0` and the (normalized) graph Laplacian.

-`model_selec`: conduct model selection via the eBIC criterion
+`model_selec`: conduct model selection via the eBIC criterion.

 ***

 ## Data
 To load a dataset into the working environment, run `data("<dataname>")`.
 For more information on a given dataset, please run `?<dataname>`.

-`stocks`: Data on the S&P 500 stock prices
+`stocks`: Data on the S&P 500 stock prices.

 `gar1`:  A list object that contains:
-1. `data`: Simulated data that comes from an underlying GAR(1) model, generated to have a (latent) graph with edge probability `0.02`, graph filter parameters `theta0=1`, and `theta1=2`, with no self-loops nor isolated vertices.
+1. `data`: Simulated data that comes from an underlying `GAR(1)` model, generated to have a (latent) graph with edge probability `0.02`, graph filter parameters `theta0=1`, and `theta1=2`, with no self-loops nor isolated nodes.
 2. `A.tr`: The true adjacency matrix.
-3. `LN`: The true (normalized) graph Laplacian
+3. `LN`: The true (normalized) graph Laplacian.
+4. `theta0`, `theta1`: The true graph filter parameters.

 ***